Back pain: Symptom

 When to see a doctor

 Most back pain gets better within a few weeks without treatment.
 Bed rest isn't recommended.
-Over-the-counter pain medications often help reduce back pain, as does the application of cold or heat to the painful area.
+Over-the-counter pain medications often help reduce back pain.
+So might applying cold or heat to the painful area.

 Schedule an office visit

-Call your doctor if your back pain hasn't improved after a week of home treatment or if your back pain:
+Call your health care provider if your back pain hasn't improved after a week of home treatment or if your back pain: